Ghini/ghini.web/README.md

 log in as `postgres`, start `psql`, execute the following:

-create role bscratch with login createdb password 'btest52';
+CREATE ROLE bscratch WITH LOGIN CREATEDB PASSWORD 'btest52';
-create database bscratch with owner bscratch;
+CREATE DATABASE bscratch WITH OWNER bscratch;

-then start ghini.desktop and let it initialize the database.
+start ghini.desktop (1.1), let it initialize the database, then come back to the `postgres` terminal and execute:

+\c bscratch
+CREATE EXTENSION postgis;
+CREATE EXTENSION postgis_topology;
+SELECT AddGeometryColumn ('', 'plant', 'coords', 4326, 'POINT', 0);

+with SQLite, instead of the above, download the `init_spatialite.sql` script and run it using the `spatialite` program, then execute `SELECT AddGeometryColumn ('plant', 'coords', 4326, 'POINT', 0);`

 using it
 ========

-use ghini.desktop to populate the database, start `nodejs web.js`, look at your data on `http://localhost:5000/`, open issues to suggest how to change ghini.web.
+use ghini.desktop to populate the database, use QGIS, in particular Add Part, to add the geometry to each plant row, start `nodejs web.js`, look at your data on `http://localhost:5000/`, open issues to suggest how to change ghini.web.